 How Do I Know Which State to File in?

-One would typically file for divorce in the state in which he or she or his or her spouse resides.
-If you have recently moved to a new state and wish to file in that new state, you may have to establish a residency requirement prior to filing.
-We have provided a brief overview of the residency requirements for each state which can be accessed here.
+We can not advise you as to which state or county you should file in, but typically a person files for divorce in the state in which he or she or his or her spouse resides.
+If someone has recently moved to a new state and wishes to file in that new state, he or she may have to establish a residency requirement prior to filing.
+We have provided a brief overview of the residency requirements for each state which can be accessed above.

-If you are in the military and are stationed on a base outside your residency state, you typically are able to file in that state or in your residency state.
+If a person is in the military and is stationed on a base outside his or her residency state, he or she can typically file in that state or in his or her residency state.

-If you are in the military and are stationed overseas, you would typically file in your home residency state.
+If a person is in the military and is stationed overseas, he or she would typically file in his or her home residency state.

 How Much Are the Filing and/or Court Fees?